Murphy41/VRPN-OptiTrack-ros/Optitrack_server_setup.md

 ![streaming](images/streaming.png)

 Note that currently only `rigid body` data is streamed, make sure rigid bodies are created.
+Broadcasting the position information of multiple rigid bodies to multiple clents have tested without issue.